 A recent study found that, in atopic children infected with EV [the worm that commonly causes an itchy bottom!], there was not only a lack of any symptoms as a result of the infection, but that, “there seemed to be some indication of immunosuppression in those children with a positive history of allergic disease.”

-For a full intro to the subject of helminthic therapy and just why worms might help rather than hinder in some cases, do read his report here.
+For a full intro to the subject of helminthic therapy and just why worms might help rather than hinder in some cases, do see his quite extensive Wiki site here.

 Hope that all helps!